Police

 Family demands justice

-The family has started a petition, saying their daughter has been traumatized by the event, and believes the use of police was unnecessary.
+The family has started a petition, saying their daughter has been traumatized by the event.
+They also believe the use of police was unnecessary.

 “Every time she sees a police officer, she thinks they’re coming to get her.”